 In addition to writing nine symphonies, a dozen concertos (a few of which were showcases for such under-featured instruments as the oboe, the viola, the tuba and the harmonica) four operas, several movie soundtracks and hundreds of smaller scale works, Vaughan Williams wrote and/or arranged numerous hymns, oratorios, cantatas, and a mass.
 All tallied up, at least a third of his total output was music specifically designed to be sung in church.

 Yet all of his life, when asked, Vaughan Williams always classified himself as a Christian agnostic.
 He wasn’t being tricky or coy or trying to butter his bread on both sides.
-This was a precise description of his deepest beliefs.
+This was a precise description of his metaphysical convictions.
 He could not in all honesty join any Christian sect.
-But he would not withhold his regard for the Church because of that personal failure.
+But he would not withhold his regard for the Church because of that inability.
 He knew that Christian stories and music had informed and inspired his imagination.
-Judeo-Christian ethics were the basis for his society’s laws and the Christian calendar imbued each passing day and season with holy significance.
-Even if he couldn’t give his full intellectual assent to the faith, Vaughan Williams knew that in a thousand other involuntary ways, his life had been shaped and blessed by the Church.
+Judeo-Christian ethics were the basis for his society’s laws and the Christian calendar imbued each passing day and season with rich significance.
+Even if he couldn’t give his full intellectual assent to the faith, Vaughan Williams knew that in a thousand other involuntary ways, his life had been shaped and enriched by the Church.

 One of his biographers, musicologist Michael Kennedy, astutely identifies Vaughan Williams as “that extremely English product – the natural nonconformist with a conservative regard for the best tradition.
 In the music of the Church he recognized the only continuous musical tradition in English life.
 When he was at Cambridge he would go to Ely Cathedral in time for the morning service and sit at the back of that beautiful church listening to the chants echoing among the lofty recesses of the roof.
 The marvelous prose of the Authorized Version, the fundamental simplicities of The Pilgrim’s Progress – these were necessary food for his artistic spirit and he himself responded to their proclamation of the ultimate mysteries as artists have done throughout the ages.
 There is no lack of sincerity in his religious music, almost all of which is strongly affirmative.”